The tempered disk and the tempered cohomology: Notation

 \section{Notation}

-In this section we fix some notation that we will use throughout the article: \begin{itemize} \item $\sf{Sets}$ will be the category of sets. \item $\sf{Ab}$ will be the category of abelian groups. \item In general if $\sf{E}$ indicates a category, then $\sf{Psh}(\sf{E})$ will be the category of presheaves of sets over $\sf{E}$, $\Ind(\sf{E})$ will be the Ind-completion of $\sf{E}$, and $\Ind^{m}(\sf{E})$ will be the subcategory of essentially monomorphic objects of $\Ind(\sf{E})$. \item If $\sf{E}$ is a symmetric monoidal category, its monoidal functor is denoted by $\botimes$, and the unit by $1$.
+In this section we fix some notation that we will use throughout the article: \begin{itemize} \item $\sf{Sets}$ will be the category of sets. \item $\sf{Ab}$ will be the category of abelian groups. \item In general if $\sf{E}$ indicates a category, then $\sf{Psh}(\sf{E})$ will be the category of presheaves of sets over $\sf{E}$, $\Ind(\sf{E})$ will be the Ind-completion of $\sf{E}$, and $\Ind^{m}(\sf{E})$ will be the subcategory of essentially monomorphic objects of $\Ind(\sf{E})$. \item $\rm{lim}$ will denote the categorical limit, $\rm{colim}$ will denote the categorical colimit, \say{$\rm{colim}$} will denote the colimit in $\Ind(\sf{E})$. \item If $\sf{E}$ is a symmetric monoidal category, its monoidal functor is denoted by $\botimes$, and the unit by $1$.
 The category of commutative monoids in $\sf{E}$ will be called $\sf{Comm}(\sf{E})$.
-If $\sf{E}$ is moreover closed, its internal hom functor will be denoted by $\underline{\rm{Hom}}$. \item If, in general, $A$ is a commutative monoid in a symmetric monoidal category $(\sf{E}, \botimes)$ we will denote by $\sf{Mod}_{A}$ the category of modules over $A$, its monoidal structure will be denoted by $\botimes_{A}$ (if it exists). \item If $E\rightarrow E'$ is a morphism in a stable $\infty$-category, $[E\rightarrow E']$ will denote its fiber.
+If $\sf{E}$ is moreover closed, its internal hom functor will be denoted by $\underline{\rm{Hom}}$. \item If, in general, $A$ is a commutative monoid in a symmetric monoidal category $(\sf{E}, \botimes)$ we will denote by $\sf{Mod}_{A}$ the category of modules over $A$, its monoidal structure will be denoted by $\botimes_{A}$ (if it exists). \item We will also use the language of $\infty$-categories and extend the above conventions of category theory to $\infty$-categories. \item If $E\rightarrow E'$ is a morphism in a stable $\infty$-category, $[E\rightarrow E']$ will denote its fiber.